Home / 0620_w24_qp_41

 ▶️ Answer/Explanation

-Natural polyamides are commonly known as proteins, which are essential biological macromolecules made from amino acid monomers.
+Natural polyamides are commonly known as proteins, which are essential biopolymers made from amino acid monomers.

 (c) The general structure of an amino acid is:

-This shows the amino group (NH2), carboxyl group (COOH), hydrogen atom, and R group (variable side chain) all connected to a central carbon atom.
+This shows the central carbon atom bonded to an amino group (NH2), a carboxyl group (COOH), a hydrogen atom, and a variable R group.

-The Rf value is a ratio used in chromatography to identify substances based on how far they travel compared to the solvent front.
+The Rf value is a ratio used to identify substances by comparing how far they move relative to the solvent front.

 Scroll to Top